devonfw-sample/devon4j-opentelemetry/README.md

 Prometheus endpoint http://localhost:9090/

-Note:-
+## devon4j OpenTelemetry Integration

-1) Apart from creating a OpenTelemetry collector this is also a sample devon4j project which has open telemetry agent that exports traces/spans to the opentelemetry collector.
+Apart from creating a OpenTelemetry collector this is also a sample devon4j project which has open telemetry agent that exports traces/spans to the opentelemetry collector.

+To integrate OpenTelemetry with devon4j/any Spring Boot application we have 2 different ways
+1) Auto Instrumentation
+2) Manual Instrumentation

+This sample covers only Auto Instrumentation.

+### Auto Instrumentation
+This is rather straight forward and faster approach to integrate any SpringBoot application with OpenTelemetry.

+Below are the steps:-

+1) Download the latest OpenTelemetry JavaAgent JAR file from _https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent-all.jar[*here]_
 2) The devon4j SpringBootApp can be booted by passing the below JVM arguments.
 ```
 -javaagent:agent/opentelemetry-javaagent-all.jar -Dotel.traces.exporter=otlp -Dotel.exporter.otlp.endpoint=http://localhost:4317 -Dotel.resource.attributes=service.name=mtsj -Dotel.javaagent.debug=false -Dotel.metrics.exporter=none
 ```
-3) After booting the application - this URL can be hit from a postman client to generate traffic - http://localhost:%app-port%/services/rest/employeemanagement/v1/employee/1234
+3) After booting the application for this sample - this URL can be hit from a postman client to generate traffic - http://localhost:%app-port%/services/rest/employeemanagement/v1/employee/1234
-4) The trace information can be visualized in the Jaegar, Zipkin or any other telemetry backends.
+4) The trace information can be visualized in the Jaegar, Zipkin or any other telemetry backends using the above endpoints provided.
+Currently this sample is integrated with Jaegar and Zipkin.

 ## MyThaiStar OpenTelemetry Integration
 The backend of MyThaiStar a devon reference application can be booted to send the trace information to the OpenTelemetry Collector.

 Follow the below steps:
-1. Download the latest OpenTelemetry JavaAgent JAR file from OpenTelemetry github pages and place it in core/agent folder under MyThaiStar parent directory.
+1) Download the latest OpenTelemetry JavaAgent JAR file from _https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases/latest/download/opentelemetry-javaagent-all.jar[*here]_
 2. Boot the SpringBootApp by passing the below JVM arguments.
 ```
 -javaagent:agent/opentelemetry-javaagent-all.jar -Dotel.traces.exporter=otlp -Dotel.exporter.otlp.endpoint=http://localhost:4317 -Dotel.resource.attributes=service.name=mtsj -Dotel.javaagent.debug=false -Dotel.metrics.exporter=none